Not playing with a full deck

 Examples of Not playing with a full deck

-This idiom means that someone is not very intelligent or forgetful, as if they are missing some important mental faculties, like cards in a deck.
+- Sarah's brother always forgets important dates and loses his keys frequently.
+We joke that he's not playing with a full deck. - This idiom means that someone is not very intelligent or forgetful, as if they are missing some important mental faculties, like cards in a deck.
 It's often used humorously to describe someone's forgetfulness or lack of common sense.
 In this example, Sarah's brother is being teased for his forgetfulness.